keboola/db-extractor-hive/README.md

 [Image or Stack Parameters](https://developers.keboola.com/extend/common-interface/config-file/#image-parameters) can be used to set global configuration for the extractor.
 This can be used if e.g. all configurations on the stack use the same Kerberos authentication.

-The global configuration is stored under key `image_parameters.global_config` and has higher priority than the values in the `parameters`.
+The global configuration is stored under key `image_parameters.global_config` and has LOWER priority than the values in the `parameters`.

 Example of the configuration that the extractor gets:
 ```